CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 Bonus ports #65 and #66 support 1G, 10G, and 25G but does not support breakouts.

+{{%notice note%}}
+Do not configure port security, adaptive routing, packet trimming eligibility, QoS, ACLs, PTP, VRR, PBR, telmetry, or histograms on the service ports.
+{{%/notice%}}

 {{< tabs "5610_ports ">}}
 {{< tab "1G ">}}